-Currently, the law in NSW regarding defamation is set out in the Defamation Act 2005, and it no longer specifies a difference between defamatory content which is libellous (in writing or other permanent format, such as images or videos) or slanderous (verbally spoken or otherwise transient, e.g. the messages in Snapchat which are deleted shortly after transmission).
+Currently, the law in NSW regarding defamation lies in the Defamation Act 2005.
+Notably, it no longer specifies a difference between defamatory content which is:

-There are many possible defendants that could be sued in a defamation case.
+There are many possible parties that you can sue in a defamation case.
 They can include the:

 - web site owners or social media channels.

 Even if you have suffered vilification by defamatory statements by an individual on social media, such as Facebook or Twitter, you may have recourse to sue for damages.
 This will depend on the circumstances of your situation as indicated by the factors mentioned above.

 O’Brien Criminal and Civil Solicitors have successfully sued for defamation on behalf of many clients.
 This has resulted in substantial cash settlements if the defendant chooses not to fight the case.
 If we do end up going to court, establishing damages and liability leading to equally substantial awards of money.

 Even international defendants are not beyond our reach.
 We can work with defamation attorneys in other countries to file cases there.